Seirdy/moac/README.md

 Users provide given values like the mass available to attackers, a time limit for the brute-force attack, and the energy available. `moac` outputs the likelihood of a successful attack or the minimum password entropy for a possible brute-force failure.
 Entropy is calculated with the assumption that passwords are randomly generated.

 `moac-pwgen` can also generate passwords capable of withstanding a brute-force attack limited by given physical quantities.
+Generated passwords are random and near impossible to memorize; these are suitable for non-human entry, e.g. auto-entry by a password manager.

 My original intent when making this tool was to illustrate how easy it is to make a password whose strength is "overkill".
 It has since evolved into a generic password generator and evaluator.